• PHOTONICS RESEARCH CENTRE

 RESEARCH OBJECTIVE

-Ultrafast Fiber Lab explores the development of novel laser sources in the wavelength of 1.0um to 2.0 um wavelength region.
-This lab studies the process of femtosecond pulse generation particularly mode-locking in fiber lasers.
+Ultrafast Fiber Lab explores the development of novel laser sources in the wavelength region of 1.0 μm to 2.0 μm.
+This lab studies the process of femtosecond pulse generation, particularly mode-locking in fiber lasers.
 This lab has developed various types of saturable absorbers for passive mode-locking and q-switching in fiber lasers.

 Equipment: